Anurag96/NodePractice/README.md

 })
 -----------------------------------------------------------------------------------------------
 // appendFile() is used to append data to file.
-// It takes 3 parameters, filename| text to be written | CallBack function -> err
+// It takes 3 parameters, filename| text to be written | CallBack function

 fs.appendFile('hello.txt',' This is second line.',(err)=>{
     if(err)throw err;